jcont12/ProgrammingNotes/Langs & Frameworks/React/react.md

 Always update state in an inmutable fashion (without mutating original state).
 Create a copy of the state, modify this copy and then update the state with setState.

+### CONTEXT

+To prevent mistakes that can result from prop chaining (passing props from one component to another to another to another) there is a React built in tool called Context, which creates a global context object that can be used to store information from a component and provide information to a component.

 # NOTES